AcheronProject/Apollo87H/README.md

 - The first prototypes of this PCB were paid for and tested by KeebsForAll, who also intends to make units of this PCB available for purchase.

 - Geon, who kindly spent time helping design this PCB to fit his keyboards.

+- Xelus, who kindly volunteered to help write the QMK firmware.

+## Releases

+- **Alpha**: uses SK6812-mini-E LEDs for the per-key LEDs.
+Does not support RGB underglow, removable USB connector or daughterboard.

+- **Beta**: uses a more sophisticated IS31FL3741 RGB controller with common-anode RGB LEDs.
+Full-featured.

 ## Copyright notice